 It can be done in Melbourne by licensed customs brokers or freight forwarders who have the necessary expertise and knowledge in dealing with customs regulations and procedures.
 These professionals specialize in managing and facilitating the import and export of goods, ensuring compliance with the customs laws and regulations of Australia.

 Licensed customs brokers have extensive experience in preparing and submitting the necessary documentation to the Australian Border Force (ABF) on behalf of their clients.
-They have a thorough understanding of the customs tariff schedule, duty rates, and any applicable import restrictions or permits that may be required for specific goods.
+They have a thorough understanding of the customs tariff schedule, duty rates, and any applicable import restrictions or permits that may be required for specific commodities.

 Freight forwarders, on the other hand, offer a broader range of services.
 They act as intermediaries between exporters and importers, coordinating the transportation and logistics of goods.
 Freight forwarders often partner with licensed customs brokers to handle the clearance process.